weavver/solardashboard/README.md

 Outback Mate3
 Outback HUB10.3
 Outback MX80 Charge Controller
+Outback MX60 Charge Controller

 You might have to adjust some of the code to work with your system.
 With only a few minor code changes this dashboard should work with your system.

-I designed this to use Google Charts to plot the historical data which is captured every second and stored in an "NEDB" database which is native nodejs db engine.
-NEDB stores data in a file on the local disk.

 Get started by copying the config.sample.js to config.js and tune appropriately then run "node app.js" and you should be in business.